-Suspects barge into ocean beach home, leave empty-handed
+Suspects barge into Ocean Beach home, leave empty-handed

 SAN DIEGO – Two men forced their way into an Ocean Beach residence, pushing a 69-year-old woman to the ground and ransacking her dwelling before leaving empty-handed, police said Friday.